ai-driven-dev/ai-driven-dev-community/ressources/prompts/code.md

 - Open the required file to fix the code.
 - Select the code to fix.
-- If using Copilot, prefix the prompt with `@workspace /fix`
+- If using Copilot, prefix the prompt with `/fix`

 ```text
 The test output the following error (surrounded by "---" delimiters):